eljens/multigrid-poisson/matlab/mixed_3d/README.md

 ```math
 \Delta u = f
 ```
-There are Dirichlet boundary considions imposed on all surfaces.
+There are Dirichlet boundary condidions imposed on horizontal boundaries and Neumann conditions imposed on vertical boundaries.
 It is assumed that the number of cells in each dimension is even, or equivalently that the number of lattices is odd.

 ## Test Problem
 We may consider some trigonometric function